codeitlikemiley/ws-cli/README.md

 - If you are on Mac OS , you can Download and Install [workspacer.pkg](./workspacer.pkg)

+Note: you might need to go to System Preferences > Security & Privacy > General and click Open Anyway to install it

 - If you on other Platform you can build it from source
 ```sh